CITB Health and Safety Awareness Online

-These Scheme Rules have been implemented by CITB as a result of extraordinary circumstances impacting the regular provision of training to the construction industry.
+These scheme rules have been implemented by CITB as a result of extraordinary circumstances impacting the regular provision of training to the construction industry.
 This measure is designed to maintain a level of training in the industry for existing Site Workers, ensuring a continued understanding of legislative changes and their impact on the workplace.
-The CITB Health & Safety Awareness courses can be temporarily delivered remotely by a tutor over a video call.
+The CITB Health and Safety Awareness online courses can be delivered remotely by a tutor over a video call.

 Using Video Technology

 It is permitted to deliver the CITB 1-Day Health & Safety Awareness courses remotely via video technology solution.
-The training will follow the same curriculum as the classroom course and deliver the same standard of training meeting all Scheme Rules.
+The training will follow the same curriculum as the classroom CITB Health and Safety Awareness course and deliver the same standard of training meeting all Scheme Rules.

 IMPORTANT PLEASE NOTE!

-Each virtual trainer course listed on our website includes a location including town/city, county and postcode, however it is important to note that all virtual courses can be attended from anywhere and therefore please ignore the location information.
-Location data is currently a system requirement to publish virtual courses on our website.
-If these courses continue beyond the current COVID-19 lockdown our systems will be developed further.
+Each virtual trainer course listed on our website includes a location including town/city, county and postcode, however it is important to note that all virtual online courses can be attended from anywhere.

-- To attend the course delegates must have access to a computer, laptop, tablet or phone that uses a microphone and webcam.
+- To attend the 1-Day H&SA online course delegates must have access to a computer, laptop, tablet or phone that uses a microphone and webcam.

 - You will be required to login before the course start time, late arrivals may not be able to attend.